curiouselectric/soldersolar/SolderSolar_Instructions/SolderSolar_Instructions.rst

 | PCB  |  Circuit board  |                          |
 +------+-----------------+--------------------------+

+This photo shows where each of the components is placed on the PCB.

 .. image:: Instruction_Photos/components3_sm.jpg?raw=true
    :width: 400px

 Tools Required
 --------------

-The following tools will be required
+The following tools will be required:

 +-----------------+--------------------------+
 | Tool            | Description              |